 Introducing HR software to your team

 Once you’ve set up your software, tested it, and dealt with any issues raised by your pilot team, it’s time to introduce it to the rest of the company.
 In this process, good communication is vital to create a positive employee experience.
-Make sure your employees are aware of the launch details and know where to go for support in using your HR solution.
+Make sure your employees are aware of the launch details and know where to go for support when using your new HR solution.

 Your team should feel excited about the benefits your new HR software offers.
 Will it help them easily request holidays?
 Or will it help keep their sensitive employee information safe?
 Will it ensure that they receive regularly scheduled coaching, thus improving their career development?
 If your employees feel there’s something in it for them, you’ll have higher employee engagement and better buy-in from the company as a whole.

 In particular, it’s important for employee satisfaction that your employees know that you’re listening to them.
 If an employee feels they don’t have the skills necessary for the new software, make sure they have training opportunities suited to them.
-Or if an employee has had a poor experience with previous software launches, listen to their concerns and address them.
+Or, if an employee has had a poor experience with previous software launches, listen to their concerns and address them.
 Each employee who’s satisfied with your HR solution will influence others, contributing to employee satisfaction as a whole.

 Related Reads: